knpuniversity/symfony2-series/knpu/episode4/bust-browser-cache-and-cdns.rst

     <link rel="stylesheet"
         href="http://myfancycdn.com/bundles/event/css/event.css?v=5-return-of-the-jedi" />

-All I'd need to do to make this work is upload my files there to this CDN host.
+All I'd need to do to make this work is upload my files to this CDN host.
 And actually, most CDN's support an "origin pull" configuration, where it automatically downloads the files from your real server.
 There's no uploading involved at all.
 Super easy.